this-josh/felling/README.md

 felling.configure(log_path = './logs')
 ```

-When configuring a `pathlib.Path` or a `str` path can be provide as the directory to save logs to.
+When configuring a `pathlib.Path` or a `str` path can be provide as the directory to save logs to, if none is provided `'./logs'` will be used

 ### `log_file_name`